StefanLober/blog/README.md

 # blog
-WpfApplication07
-A sample WPF Application to demonstrate the use of a generic value converter.
+WpfApplication07 - a sample WPF Application to demonstrate the use of a generic value converter